randym32/Anki.Vector.Documentation/documents/troubleshooting/EscapePod setup.md

     DevTools failed to load SourceMap: Could not load content for https://escapepod:8443/react-router-dom.js.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE
 ```

-If you have this provlem, go to the TBD page to troubleshoot the mdns.
+If you have this problem, go to the following pages:

+* [Computer setup](../escape pod/computer setup.md) for information about the
+  software to install on your computer, and other adjustments to make mDNs work.
+* [Pi connectivity](Pi connectivity.md#mDNS) to troubleshoot the mDNS
+  configuration on your network and computer.

-Alternatively, a person (me!) might have not noticed the swirly’s significance, and clicked on “Add License”.
-That will bring up a screen, where one can enter the license.
-After submitting, the page will appear unresponsive, then provide an error like:
+Alternatively, a person (me!) might have not noticed the swirly’s significance,
+and clicked on "Add License".
+That will bring up a screen, where one can enter
+the license.
+After submitting, the page will appear unresponsive, then provide
+an error like:

     ***** The entered license is not valid.
 Make sure you typed it in correctly and try again.**

-These might occur if the url used “escapepod” or “escapepod.lan” or an ip address to access the escapepod.
-The “escapepod.local” name is not resolving on the computer and it was hidden by the other names work.
-To fix this problem see the section earlier related to mdns.
-(In my case this was fixed by correcting the OpenWRT router’s default local domain.
+These might occur if the url used "escapepod" or "escapepod.lan" or an IP
+address to access the escapepod.
+The "escapepod.local" name is not resolving
+on the computer and it was hidden by the other names work.
+If you have this problem, go to the following pages:

+* [Computer setup](../escape pod/computer setup.md) for information about the
+  software to install on your computer, and other adjustments to make mDNs work.
+* [Pi connectivity](Pi connectivity.md#mDNS) to troubleshoot the mDNS
+  configuration on your network and computer.

+(In my case this was fixed by correcting
+the OpenWRT router’s default local domain.)